My Woman, My Woman, My Wife

 "My Woman, My Woman, My Wife" is a song written and recorded by American country music artist Marty Robbins.
 It was released in January 1970 as the first single and title track from the album My Woman, My Woman, My Wife.

+Overview

 The song was Robbins' 14th number one on the country chart.
 The single spent a single week at number one and spent a total of 15 weeks on the country charts.
 The song won the Grammy Award for Best Country Song in 1971.
+The single was also his last single to chart on Cash Box, reaching a good No. 38 and staying on the chart for 8 weeks.